paulate/exercise-app/README.md

 [x] top UI timer (?)
 [NO] Learn svelte native?
 [x] Get it on iOS
-## Feb 8
+## Feb 8 2023
 - Now I can take a hash from a URL and turn it into json data for a workout.
 [x] In WoList, if there's a hash then use that as workoutData.
 Otherwise, use the .js file.
 [x] Add share button and share default workout if no new workout.
-[ ] create the ability to add workouts to editableworkoutdata.
+[x] create the ability to add workouts to editableworkoutdata.
 Current issue before I got too tired: I think instead of use:readhash I can use $ and mark "editableWorkoutData" as reactive.
 No, I can't, I need to read the hash in order to change editableWorkoutData and then I also need to use on:changehash to make sure the page reloads when I change the hash.
 But next steps are still to use $ to make editableWorkoutData reactive to when I add a new workout.
-[ ] okay i think $: doesn't quite work the way I need it to.
+[x] okay i think $: doesn't quite work the way I need it to.
 Try using stores.
+[x] make a lil window open up when you press + and make a new workout with a json object [ ] make a fuckin json schema editor for the edit page :<

 ## Jun 17
 - major refactor and refresh! with pause and prev/next.